 2011 - 2014

 This project was a multi-faceted engagement with Planned Parenthood League of Massachusetts to conduct an evaluation of the Get Real middle school sexual education curriculum.

-This longitudinal study on Puerto Rican adolescents revealed new data that differed from previous examinations of Puerto Rican 'at risk' youth.
-In this study, these youths were found to be well-adjusted and close to their families, not prone (as previously assumed) to risky behavior.
+This longitudinal study on Puerto Rican adolescents found youth to be well-adjusted and close to their families, not prone (as previously assumed) to risky behavior.

 This was an evaluation of materials/programs to help educators teach spatial relations and geometry through the use of storytelling, and its benefits for girls and boys.

 This study utilized the data from interviews to determine what factors permeated the experiences of young Puerto Rican fathers.